Fissicalyx

 Fissicalyx fendleri is a species of flowering plant in the legume family, Fabaceae.
+It is a tree native to the tropical Americas, ranging from Panama through Colombia, Venezuela, and Guyana to northern Brazil.
+It grows in humid lowland forest.

-It belongs to the subfamily Faboideae, and was recently assigned to the informal monophyletic Pterocarpus clade of the Dalbergieae.
+It belongs to subfamily Faboideae, and was recently assigned to the informal monophyletic Pterocarpus clade of the Dalbergieae.
 It is the only member of the genus Fissicalyx.